Kansas vs. Cal Baptist odds, March Madness predictions: 2026 NCAA Tournament picks from proven model

 How to make Cal Baptist vs. Kansas picks

-The model simulated every possession of Kansas vs. California Baptist 10,000 times and also says one side of the spread cashes well over 50% of the time.
+The model simulated every possession of Kansas vs. California Baptist 10,000 times and also says one side of the spread cashes 60% of the time.
 You can only see that pick at SportsLine.

-So who wins Kansas vs. CBU, and which side of the spread hits in well over 50% of simulations?
+So who wins Kansas vs. CBU, and which side of the spread hits in 60% of simulations?
 Visit SportsLine now to see which side of the Kansas vs. California Baptist spread to back, all from the advanced model that just simulated this game 10,000 times, and find out.